 How it works

 kenkeep runs a loop around your AI sessions.
-Capture and injection happen on their own.
+Capture and recall happen on their own.
 You trigger curation, and you decide what to keep.

 kenkeep knowledge lifecycle: capture transcripts, curate them into reviewed notes, and inject them back into every session